-- (2) For the year ended January 28, 2023, for GAAP purposes, we incurred dilution for the principal of the convertible senior notes assuming the if-converted method.
-For non-GAAP purposes, our adjusted diluted shares outstanding calculation excludes (i) the dilutive impact of the principal value of the convertible senior notes since we have the intent and ability to settle the principal value of such notes in cash and (ii) the dilutive impact of the convertible senior notes between \$193.65 and \$309.84 for our 2023 Notes and between \$211.40 and \$338.24 for our 2024 Notes, based on the bond hedge contracts that were in place and would have delivered shares to offset dilution in these ranges through the termination date of such contracts in the first quarter of fiscal 2022.
-Our adjusted diluted shares outstanding calculation includes the dilutive impact of \$309.84 for our 2023 Notes and \$338.24 for our 2024 Notes through the termination dates of the related bond hedge contracts in the first quarter of fiscal 2024.
-Notes through the termination dates of the related bond hedge contracts in the first quarter of fiscal 2022.
-A new would have had an obligation to deliver additional shares in excess of the dilution protection provided by the bond hedges. - (3) Pro forma diluted net income per share for the year ended February 3, 2024 is calculated based on GAAP net income and pro forma diluted weighted-average shares of 21,451,489, which excludes dilution of 148,989 shares related to the 2023 Notes and 2024 Notes.
-Pro forma diluted net income per share for the year ended January 28, 2023 is calculated based on GAAP net income and pro forma diluted weighted-average shares of 26,344,548, which excludes dilution of 217,440 shares related to the 2023 Notes.

-- (4) Refer to table titled "Reconciliation of GAAP Net Income to Adjusted Net Income" and the related footnotes for additional information. - (5) Adjusted diluted net income per share is a supplemental measure of financial performance that is not required by, or presented in accordance with, GAAP.
+- (1) For the years ended February 1, 2025 and February 3, 2024, we incurred dilution for the principal of the convertible senior notes assuming the if-converted method.
+For non-GAAP purposes, our adjusted diluted shares outstanding calculation excludes the dilutive impact of the principal value of the convertible senior notes since we have the intent and ability to settle the principal value of such notes in cash. - (2) Pro forma diluted net income per share for the year ended February 1, 2025 is calculated based on GAAP net income and pro forma diluted weighted-average shares of 19,895,339, which excludes dilution of 96,260 shares related to the 2024 Notes. - Pro forma diluted net income per share for the year ended February 3, 2024 is calculated based on GAAP net income and pro forma diluted weighted-average shares of 21,451,489, which excludes dilution of 148,989 shares related to the 2023 Notes and 2024 Notes. - (3) Refer to table titled "Reconciliation of GAAP Net Income to Adjusted Net Income" and the related footnotes for additional information. - (4) Adjusted diluted net income per share is a supplemental measure of financial performance that is not required by, or presented in accordance with, GAAP.
 We define adjusted diluted net income per share as consolidated net income, adjusted for the impact of certain non-recurring and other items that we do not consider representative of our underlying operating performance divided by our pro forma share count.
 Adjusted diluted net income per share is included in this proxy statement because our senior leadership team believes that adjusted diluted net income per share provides meaningful supplemental information for investors regarding the performance of our business and facilitates a meaningful evaluation of operating results on a comparable basis with historical results.
 Our senior leadership team uses this non-GAAP financial measure in order to have comparable financial results to analyze changes in our underlying business from quarter to quarter.
 Our measure of adjusted diluted net income per share is not necessarily comparable to other similarly titled measures for other companies due to different methods of calculation.